 - Initiate automated investigation - Automatically investigates and remediates threats.
 Although you can manually trigger automated investigations to run from this page, certain alert policies trigger automatic investigations on their own.

 - Action center - Displays information about any response actions that are currently running.

 The device profile tabs allow you to toggle through an overview of security details about the device, and tables containing a list of alerts.

-Devices enrolled in Microsoft Defender for Endpoint will also display tabs that feature a timeline, a list of security recommendations, a software inventory, a list of discovered vulnerabilities, and missing KBs (security updates).
+Devices enrolled in Microsoft Defender for Endpoint display tabs that feature a timeline, a list of security recommendations, a software inventory, a list of discovered vulnerabilities, and missing KBs (security updates).

 The default tab is Overview.
 It provides a quick look at the most important security fact about the device.

 Here, you can get a quick look at the device's active alerts, and any currently logged on users.

 If the device is enrolled in Microsoft Defender for Endpoint, you'll also see the device's risk level and any available data on security assessments.
 The security assessments describe the device's exposure level, provide security recommendations, and list affected software and discovered vulnerabilities.